List of Coronation Street characters introduced in 2021: Stu Carpenter

 In July 2022, he decided to reach out to his daughter Bridget Woodrow (Beth Vyse) again after having no contact since his imprisonment but she turned him away.
 When Yasmeen stepped in to defend Stu, Stu's ex-wife Lucy Woodrow (Lynda Rooke) informed her about his conviction; however, Stu reveals that he was innocent, so Stu, Zeedan and Alya Nazir (Sair Khan) decide to reopen the case, until the 14 October when Bridget confesses to Stu that it was in fact her that committed the murder and her mother helped her cover it up and frame Stu.
 After she confesses, Stu decides not to go to the police; however, once Alya had enough evidence to convict Bridget and Lucy, she reported them to the police, and both Bridget and Lucy were arrested for perverting the cause of justice and murder respectively and Eliza Woodrow (Savannah Kunyo) was placed in care until an assessment could be made on Stu after which she began living with him and Yasmeen.
-Regarding the storyline, Fellows told The Mirror: "There are load of twists and turns.
+Regarding the storyline, Fellows told The Mirror: "There are loads of twists and turns.
 Obviously people are guessing what's gonna go on, but there is so many permutations.
 No one wins and there are loads of people who get affected by this, and none of it has a happy ending in the end.
 It's quite tricky."

 In August 2023, Eliza's father, Dom Everett (Darren Morfitt) re-entered her life and wanted to gain custody, leading to a custody battle between him and Stu.
 However, Eliza wanted to live with her father, causing Stu to feel upset.
 He phoned Bridget in prison, who was against Dom having contact with Eliza, due to him not being involved or interested in her beforehand.
 Stu hires a private detective to find out information about Dom, but this went against Yasmeen's wishes.
 In March 2024, Eliza ended up moving to Germany with Dom, so she could meet her half-brother, Ben.
 Fellows commented on the storyline regarding the custody battle between Stu and Dom: "Eliza gets upset over wanting to live with Dom and she basically disappears, so Stu wakes up the next morning and she's gone.
 Stu thinks Dom has come and taken her but it's not true, she's actually freely gone to Dom, it leads to a big confrontation between them and Dom is basically like, if you're not gonna give me that money I'll make sure you suffer."